aeternity/protocol/channels/ON-CHAIN.md

-will also create an extra entry in the contract state tree, containing a frozen authentication state that will be used for off-chain authentication and verification in off-chain updates (potentially eventually enforced on-chain) of this particulat channel.
+will also create an extra entry in the contract state tree, containing a frozen authentication state that will be used for off-chain authentication and verification in off-chain updates (potentially eventually enforced on-chain) of this particular channel.
 A more detailed explaination can be found [here](./authentication.md)

 #### Requirements